ytechie/msdevshow/src/render/2017/08/that-conference-2017-part-2/index.html.md

 audioUrl: http://traffic.libsyn.com/msdevshow/msdevshow_0165.mp3
 ---

 We're really excited to be at [ThatConference](https://www.thatconference.com/) for the **third** year in a row!
-Check out all the awesome speaker interviews we did this year.
+Check out the second batch of awesome speaker interviews we did this year.

 ### Keith Casey